Why White Walls Will Help You Slow Down

 Research shows that white spaces have a positive effect on mood and energy.
 White spaces are known to help you experience restfulness, airiness, calm and joy.
 In colour psychology, white generates a sense of purity, balance and harmony.
 In feng shui white is a metal element, the energy of which is crisp, clear, clean and fresh.

-In a light white space it's almost impossible to be anxious or depressed.
-And in turn, the sense of peace it evokes allows to you create space mentally and emotionally.
+In a light white space it's almost impossible to be anxious or depressed - because it tends to bounce around the light.
+And sunlight instills in us an innate sense of wellness.
+In turn, that sense of wellness allows to you create space mentally and emotionally.
 It helps you to slow down and be more mindful.
 Which in turn will help you be more productive and effective in everything you do.

 Now, I'm not saying you have to paint your walls white.
 Often times you can achieve a calming effect with other light neutral colours on the walls.
-And sometimes it means bringing in decorative elements in white to lighten things up and/or calm them down.
+Or it could mean that you bring in decorative elements in white to lighten a space up and/or calm it down.
 Even these small refreshes can improve your home's ability to let you slow down, rest, and recharge.

 The trick to using white at home:

-The trick to keeping an all-white space from feeling sterile and cold is to add warmth and meaning through textures, nature, and personal items.
+Sometimes, though, white can be tricky.
+Some people complain that it feels sterile and cold.
+The design trick to keeping an all-white space from feeling boring and institutional is to add warmth and meaning through textures, natural elements and personal, meaningful items.

 Ideas for Using White at Home to Help You Slow Down